Zambia's president Lungu names accountant as finance minister

-LUSAKA Zambian President Edgar Lungu appointed former accountant Felix Mutati as his finance minister on Wednesday as he began naming members of the cabinet following his delayed inauguration this week.
+LUSAKA (Reuters) - Zambian President Edgar Lungu appointed former accountant Felix Mutati as his finance minister on Wednesday as he began naming members of the cabinet following his delayed inauguration this week.

 Lungu's inauguration was postponed as the opposition contested the result of the Aug.
 11 election, worrying investors at a time when the major copper-producing nation needs to resume budget support talks with the International Monetary Fund.